 - About one-third of the students are women and more than a fifth are members of minority groups, as a result of making the School one of the most diverse of the nation’s top business schools.

-- Wharton is one of the oldest American universities and with Harvard, it is the first American b-school, a smithy of powerful men of the whole planet and the alma mater of billionaires.
+- Wharton is one of the oldest M7 Business Schools and with Harvard, it is the first American b-school, a smithy of powerful men of the whole planet and the alma mater of billionaires.

 - With just a 12% acceptance rate and students across the globe applying for it, only the best of the best can make their way to Wharton.